 Overall, this TSX capped info tech ETF is the go-to option for Canadians

-No, this ETF doesn't contain the likes of Amazon, Apple, Alphabet, or Microsoft.
+No, this ETF doesn't contain the likes of Amazon, or Apple such as in XEQT or XGRO, Alphabet, or Microsoft.
 But, it isn't meant to.
 This is strictly an ETF that is supposed to give investors exposure to Canada's ever-growing technology sector.

 The fund has reasonable fees, strong liquidity, and contains almost every relevant Canadian tech company in the country.
 However, due to the limited amount of options, it does pose some concentration risk.
 If Shopify or Constellation Software were to falter, it would have a detrimental effect on the ETF's performance.